Japan–Kenya relations

-Kenyan–Japanese relations are bilateral relations between Kenya and Japan.
+Japan–Kenya relations are bilateral relations between Japan and Kenya.

 History

 Japan recognised Kenya soon after the latter's independence, opened the Embassy of Japan in Nairobi in 1964.
 Kenya's embassy in Japan was opened in 1979.

 Nairobi now hosts one of the largest Japanese expatriate communities in Africa.
 There were 633 Japanese nationals in Nairobi in 2009.
 Japanese agencies such as JICA, JETRO and JBIC have made Nairobi their regional headquarters.

 Former Japanese Prime Minister Yoshirō Mori visited Kenya in 2001 while on his Africa tour.
 The Crown Prince of Japan visited Kenya in 2010.
 Former President Mwai Kibaki visited Japan in 2004 and 2008.

 President Kenyatta made an official state visit to Japan in early 2015.
 He met and held talks with Prime Minister Abe.
 Prime Minister Abe made a state visit to Kenya in 2016 and he also attended the TICAD VI Summit which was held for the first time in Africa.